Kunal Vijaykar: Career

-Kunal started out by appearing in various TV commercials and appeared in supporting roles in many Hindi movies, including Duplicate (1998) by Mahesh Bhatt, Paisa Vasool (2004), and Salaam Namaste (2005) with Saif Ali Khan and Preity Zinta.
+Kunal started out in advertising and theatre and spent 11 years in a leading advertising agency.
+During that time he appeared in several English plays and various TV commercials.
+He appeared in supporting roles in many Hindi movies, including Duplicate (1998) by Mahesh Bhatt, Paisa Vasool (2004), and Salaam Namaste (2005) with Saif Ali Khan and Preity Zinta.

 He played the role of a journalist in the Hindi film Ghajini (2008) and was seen as Kunal in Little Zizou (2009), a story of the Parsi community.

-He is the host of the channel Times Now show titled The Foodie, which features him travelling around the country sampling exotic foods.
-His weekly satire comedy show The Week That Wasn't, with comedian Cyrus Broacha on CNN IBN completed eight years and 450 episodes in 2015.
+He was the host of the channel Times Now show titled The Foodie, which featured him travelling around the country sampling exotic foods.
+His weekly satire comedy show The Week That Wasn't, with comedian Cyrus Broacha on CNN IBN completed seventeen years.
 He does a sketch show with Cyrus Broacha, Cyrusitis, written and directed by Broacha.

 Vijaykar debuted as a screenwriter and director in 2009 with Fruit and Nut, a comedy starring Dia Mirza, Cyrus Broacha, Boman Irani, and Mahesh Manjrekar.

 Since 2011, he also writes the fortnightly humour column "Funda Mental", in The Week magazine.

 Has just written his first cookbook Made in India, published by Jaico.